gopad/gopad-ui/README.md

 yarn install
 yarn watch

+make retool sync generate build
-./gopad-ui server --static dist/static/
+./bin/gopad-ui --log-level debug server --static dist/static/
 ```

 The development server reloads the used assets on every request.
-So in order to properly work with it you need to start the API separately.
-After launching this command on a terminal you can access the web interface at [http://localhost:9000](http://localhost:9000)
+To properly work with it you need to start the [API server](https://github.com/gopad/gopad-api) separately since this project doesn't include it.
+After launching this command on a terminal you can access the web interface at [http://localhost:9000](http://localhost:9000).

 ## Security